Social media star Cameron Dallas arrested for allegedly punching man in the face

 Social media star Cameron Dallas spent part of his final weekend of 2018 behind bars after he was arrested for an altercation at a Colorado hotel.

-Dallas, 24, was taken into custody Saturday night after he allegedly punched a man in the face and broke his nose, police told The Aspen Times.
+Dallas, 24, was taken into custody Saturday night after he allegedly punched a man in the face and broke his nose, police said in a press release.

 The internet personality, who has more than 5 million subscribers on YouTube and another 21 million followers on Instagram, confirmed his arrest in a tweet Monday.